dragon-dune/dragon-dune/README.md

 1. The player whose turn it is is the attacking player.
-2. If the Elves (or their ally) are taking part in the battle, they may ask what artifact their opponent will play, or ask the size of the army they will send into battle.
+2. If the Elves (or their ally) are taking part in the battle, they may ask what color artifact their opponent will play, or ask the size of the army they will send into battle.
 The answers to these questions are binding.
 3. Each player secretly records how many units they will send as an army into battle, and they may select one artifact to use in the battle.
 For each unit sent into battle the army receives two